YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 * B Benign: presents no risk of additional damage and has little or no effect on database performance
 * D Dangerous: presents a high risk that continuing updates may cause significant additional damage
 * I Index: if the block is an index block, continuing updates will be quite dangerous: treat as a D; if the block is a data block, continuing updates can only cause limited additional damage
+* S Spanning: prevents access to a block spanning node value
 * T Transient: usually cleared by an update to the database

 Repair Dangerous and Access errors immediately.
 You may assess the benefits of deferring correction of less severe errors until normally scheduled down-time.